-At the ecosystem level, SEED's Green Recovery Ecosystem Builder (GREB) programme supports intermediaries, accelerators, business advisors, tech hubs and support agencies making MSME support programmes resilient, green, fair and recovery proof.
-This new Green Recovery Ecosystem Builder programme offered by SEED (hosted by adelphi) aims at maximising the impact of Covid-19 related enterprise support measures building a growing network of ecosystem builders.
-The programme targets participants who lead programmes or departments and are responsible for the successful implementation of MSME support services.
+At the ecosystem level, SEED's Green Recovery Ecosystem Builder (GREB) programme supported intermediaries, accelerators, business advisors, tech hubs and support agencies making MSME support programmes resilient, green, fair and recovery proof.
+This new Green Recovery Ecosystem Builder programme offered by SEED (hosted by adelphi) aimed at maximising the impact of Covid-19 related enterprise support measures building a growing network of ecosystem builders.
+The programme targeted participants who lead programmes or departments and are responsible for the successful implementation of MSME support services.

-Designed as a programme spanning several months with virtual modules, it targets both, the programming and enterprise support level.
-Programming institutions (e.g. from international development cooperation or local incubator programmes) and implementers (e.g. business development service providers) will work together in a case-based peer-learning process to advance potential or existing support programmes using hands-on tools.
+Designed as a programme spanning several months with virtual modules, it targeted both the programming and enterprise support level.
+Programming institutions (e.g. from international development cooperation or local incubator programmes) and implementers (e.g. business development service providers) worked together in a case-based peer-learning process to advance potential or existing support programmes using hands-on tools.
 The holistic programme toolkit is based on design thinking and user-centred frameworks allowing the participants to work on their real-life programme cases pioneering new approaches or refining existing good practices.